dominiquette/dominiquette/README.md

 Hello! 👋  I'm Dominique,

 I’m an enthusiastic tech professional building a broad skill set across cybersecurity, software engineering, and IT support.
 Coding and problem-solving truly excite me, and I’m driven by a passion for continuous learning.
-I’m actively seeking opportunities, whether internships, apprenticeships or junior roles—where I can develop my skills further and make a real impact through meaningful projects.
+I’m actively seeking opportunities, whether internships, apprenticeships or junior roles, where I can develop my skills further and make a real impact through meaningful projects.

 ## 🎓 Education and Courses: